teo2605/GD_tight_rates/README.md

     - get_gammaL_bar.m: compute the stepsize thresholds \bar{\gamma}^i; (see Section 2.5)
     - get_Nbar.m: for fixed stepsize gamma, it computes the maximum number of iterations for which the worst-case rate is (1-\gamma L)^{2N}, corresponding to worst-case function Lx^2/2;
     - get_PN.m: it computes the (complicated) denominator for hypoconvex functions.
+	- plot_denominators_for_constant_stepsizes.m: it shows the complicated denominator in the rate for hypoconvex functions and constant stepsize belonging to (0, 2).

 - Stepsize_policies (Section 2.6)
     - it includes files to compute the optimal constant stepsizes (Section 2.6.1) and dynamic stepsize sequences (Section 2.6.2)
-      - compute_optimal_stepsize_hypoconvex.m: (Section 2.6.1, Proposition 2.14 and used to generate Figure 2.5)
+      - compute_optimal_stepsize_hypoconvex.m: (Section 2.6.1, Proposition 2.15 and used to generate Figure 2.5)
             - computes the optimal constant stepsize (possibly dependent on the number of iterations) for hypoconvex (weakly convex) functions (used for comparisons);
       - get_sequence_stepsizes.m: (Definition 2.16)
             - generates the dynamic sequence (independent on the number of iterations) converging to 2/(1+max{0,kappa}) for nonconvex and strongly convex functions;